Service-Learning Toolkit Related to the Arts

 This resource provides guidance and questions for each step of the process.

 This chart helps youth prepare for who does what in the service-learning process.

 Potential Community Partners

-Find partners in your community who will work with your students on arts-related projects.
-Engage the students in investigating the issue and calling the partners.
+Find partners in your community who will work with youth on arts-related projects.
+Engage youth in investigating the issue and calling the partners.
 Connecting with a community resource makes the project more meaningful and impactful.

 - Art, music, band and drama teachers